Peter-McKinney/cypress-data-cy-highlight-chrome/README.md

 # cypress-data-cy-highlight

 A chrome extension that highlights elements with the `data-cy` attribute.
-The element can be exported to a file for further review.
+The elements can be exported to a file for further review.
+Data-cy is the default attribute to search for but users can enter a custom attribute to search for.

 ## Store Page: